okiejake/dbt-challenge-project/README.md

 ## The Challenge
 This challenge is focused on dbt concepts and the candidate's aptitude for recognizing, understanding, and replicating dbt development patterns.

-Please **fork** this project and provide a link to the fork as your challenge submission.
+Please **fork/duplicate** this project and provide a link to your repo as your challenge submission.

 ### Prompt 1:
 The project is lacking documentation.